 In conjunction with the acquisition of O'Connell, the Company initially secured total long-term debt financing of \$45.6 million, which combined with the use of \$37.8 million of cash and the assumption of a contingent consideration obligation valued at \$2.1 million was used to finance the transaction.
 The long-term debt secured was originally comprised of five-year term debt of \$30.6 million, one-half of which was financed using fixed interest rates and the remainder using variable interest rates.
 The debt was secured by the equipment owned by O'Connell.
 In addition, a vendor take-back of \$15.0 million due in four annual equal payments was used in part to finance the total acquisition price.
-During the first three quarters of 2012, the Company made \$9.4 million of principal repayments and issued \$16.0 million of new debt to finance purchases of heavy equipment in the year to support the ongoing operations of O'Connell.
-The following table provides details of outstanding debt as at September 30, 2012 and principal repayments due over the next five years, excluding the amortization of debt financing costs of \$0.3 million.
+During 2012, the Company made \$12.2 million of principal repayments and issued \$15.3 million of new debt to finance purchases of heavy equipment in the year to support the ongoing operations of O'Connell.
+The following table provides details of outstanding debt as at December 31, 2012 and principal repayments due over the next five years, excluding the amortization of debt financing costs of \$0.3 million.

-Debt Amount Year 1 Year 2 Year 3 Year 4 Year 5 (thousands of dollars) Loans and borrowings \$ 49,455 \$ 13,638 \$ 13,680 \$ 13,891 \$ 8,246 \$ -
+Debt Amount Year 1 Year 2 Year 3 Year 4 Year 5 (thousands of dollars) Loans and borrowings \$48,460 \$13,957 \$14,288 \$14,472 \$5,743 \$ -